IAS Officer Salary Structure, Allowances & Job Profile 2023

 - Once the training is over, the trainee then formally takes charge as an IAS officer at the post of SDM or Sub-divisional Magistrate.
 Depending on his performance as an SDM, he’s then given more responsibilities and further promoted to higher posts.

-Before we proceed to salaries of officers at various posts, you can check the UPSC previous year papers to know and understand the nature of questions that are asked in the examination.
+You can check the UPSC previous year papers to understand the nature of questions that are asked in the exam.

 Conclusion